CLOUDS TODAY... LATE-NIGHT SHOWERS & WET SNOWFLAKES

 Your First Alert Weather Forecast:

-Our recent blue skies will be looking more gray today.
+Our recent blue skies are looking more gray today.
 Clouds will thicken and lower ahead of our next weathermaker.
 This storm system will bring us some showers heading into tomorrow morning...
 But for now, we’ll stay dry today, as high pressure temporarily holds back any rain.
-Around this high pressure system, we’ll have a brisk east wind.
-Our temperatures will be seasonably cool, with afternoon highs in the 40s.
+Around this high pressure system, we have a brisk east wind.
+Our temperatures are seasonably cool, with highs in the 40s.

 Showers will arrive late tonight and will last through Tuesday morning.
 It may be cold enough to have wet snowflakes mixed in at times.
 Our temperatures will stay above freezing, so most of the wet snow will melt on contact.
 We’re only getting a glancing blow from this storm, so most of the light rain and wet roads will be SOUTHEAST of Green Bay.
 The showers will be gone Tuesday afternoon, as some sun returns.